Jrostaggs97/Jrostaggs97/README.md

 - 👋 Hi, I’m @Jrostaggs97 aka Jon Staggs.
 I'm an MS student at the University of Washington's Applied Math dept. I graduated from UT Austin in 2020 with a BS in math.
 Hook 'em!
 - 👀 I’m interested in PDEs and nonlinear things.
-- 🌱 I’m currently learning some Numerical linear Algebra
+- 🌱 I’m currently learning some Numerical Linear Algebra
 - 📫 How to reach me: jrstaggs@uw.edu

 <!---